joelforjava/joelforjava.com.src/src/jbake/content/blog/2020/06/running-kafka-kinesis-connector-inside-container.md

 When deploying this in production, you may have to use a different network setup, but this should be a good starting point.

-So, how do we incorporate the building of an image into our regular development/deployment flow?

-`TODO - add Maven plugin and other options`
+For the next step in a future article, I hope to incorporate building docker images for various clusters into my regular build and deployment activities and I'm also hoping to dive deeper into deploying via Kubernetes.